How to fix illegal operations on a computer

 Bad, incorrect, or outdated video drivers

 Bad, incorrect or not the latest video drivers may cause Illegal Operations when performing such tasks as moving the mouse or dragging data from one source to another as high demands are placed onto the video card.
-Decrease the video settings to at least 800 x 600, 256 colors to verify if the program or game being run is having errors because of the current video settings.
+Try decreasing the resolution to make sure your current settings are not causing the problem.

 - How to set the resolution in Microsoft Windows.

 - How to set the resolution or change the resolution/adapter in Windows 3.x.

-If, after attempting to adjust the video settings, you still encounter the same issue, verify the computer is utilizing the latest video card drivers by visiting our computer video drivers section.
+If after adjusting the video settings you still encounter the same issue, verify the computer is utilizing the latest video card drivers by visiting our computer video drivers section.

 If new hardware has been recently installed (e.g. computer memory) in the computer it or any drivers that had to be installed may be conflicting with other computer hardware.
 Temporarily remove any new hardware and the software associated with it to make sure it is not causing the problems.

 Corruption or problem within Windows

 Because Windows controls the memory operations as well as the file structure and association, Windows or files associated with Windows can become corrupted, and cause Illegal Operations or other errors.
-It is recommended you reinstall Windows if you are experiencing Illegal Operations in Windows or more than one program trying to be run on the computer.
+If you've tried all the above suggestions we suggest trying to reinstall Windows.